 Most KDE software is written in C++ using the Qt toolkit and KDE Frameworks.
 Though prior experience with these technologies or other programming languages is helpful, you don't need to be a C++ programmer to get started!
 For example, no programming knowledge whatsoever is required to do things like improve text labels.

 If you'd like to dive deeper, the Qt wiki contains a list of online books for learning Qt programming.
 Qt also provides lots of examples you can look at.
-Information about KDE Frameworks can be found on the TechBase wiki, and a book is available.
+For visual learners, this YouTube playlist of QML tutorials by KDE patron KDAB may be useful.
+Finally, information about KDE Frameworks can be found on the KDE Developer Platform and KDE API website.

-To build software, you need a development environment: a set of tools that allows you to access and edit the source code, compile it into a form that the computer can run, and deploy it to a safe location.
+Source code for KDE software lives on KDE Invent.
+But before you can work on it, you'll need to set up a development environment: a set of tools that allows you to access and edit the source code, compile it into a form that the computer can run, and deploy it to a safe location.
 We will now go through the process of setting one up.
 To accomplish these tasks, you will need to enter commands using a terminal program, such as KDE's Konsole (but any terminal program will suffice).

 Install basic tools